fienvh/uit-documentatie/content/json-ld/latest/index.md

 Resource collections should always be plural, and end in a trailing slash because they represent a directory of resources.

 Examples:
-- Get all users: `GET /users/`
+- Get all events: `GET /events/`
-- Add a new user: `POST /users/`
+- Add a new event: `POST /events/`

 ## Filtering resource collections

 Resource collections are always filtered using query parameters.

 Examples:
-- Get all users with a specific role: `GET /users/?role=...`
+- Get all places with a specific postalCode: `GET /places/?postalCode=...`

 ## Resource detail